arrogantrabbit/arrogantrabbit.github.io/_posts/2020-11-23-Duplicacy-Google-Workspace-Service-Account.markdown

 ### Granting service account access to domain
 Now, change of scenery.
 Go to [https://admin.google.com](https://admin.google.com), there

-1. Click `Security`,
+1. Click `Security`.
-2. Scroll all the way down, click `API Controls`
+2. Scroll all the way down, click `API Controls`.
 3. Scroll all the way down, click  `Manage Domain Wide Delegation`, `Add New` and input the following information:
     - UniqueID we saved in step 18 above.
     - Scope from step 12: `https://www.googleapis.com/auth/drive.appdata`